How to obtain a replacement Ontario Marriage Certificate

 If you were married in Ontario and you do not have the original Ontario marriage certificate* that was given to you at your wedding ceremony or a certificate issued by the Registrar General, you must obtain a certificate from the Registrar General.
 You can order one online at https://www.orgforms.gov.on.ca/eForms/start.do.
 Note: The fastest service is by using the online system and paying with a credit card (the $15 ‘short form’ is sufficient).

 *Depending on the year of marriage, either the bottom portion of the marriage license or ‘stand-alone’ form called at various times “Certificate of Marriage”, “Marriage Certificate”, “Record of Marriage”, or “Record of Solemnization of Marriage”.
 Ceremonial ‘certificates’ issued by your church, synagogue, mosque, etc. are not acceptable alternatives.
 If in doubt, you can fax a copy to us and we will tell you if it will be acceptable to the court.
-NOTE: If your divorce is being filed in OTTAWA or NORTH BAY, you must provide the court with a Registrar General-issued certificate – they no longer accept the original given at the ceremony.
+NOTE: If your divorce is being filed in BROCKVILLE, OTTAWA, or NORTH BAY, or you are filing a joint divorce in Toronto, you must provide the court with a Registrar General-issued certificate – they no longer accept the original given at the ceremony.

 Note: While it is best to have the certificate from the start, for City of Toronto sole divorces only, you do not have to delay filing the divorce if you do not yet have the marriage certificate yet.
 It may be filed with the second set of papers.
 If your divorce will be filed anywhere else in Ontario, including the GTA (because neither you nor your spouse reside in the City of Toronto), we require that you obtain the marriage certificate before your divorce is filed with the court.